Knight Lore: Legacy

 Ultimate itself released four more Filmation games.
 Alien 8 (1985) was rushed for release before developers had an opportunity to react to Knight Lore, though Retro Gamer said that its rush was not noticeable, as Alien 8 had a larger game world than Knight Lore, with even more puzzles.
 Alien 8 and Knight Lore are similar in gameplay, but the former is set in outer space.
 With the updated Filmation II engine, Nightshade (1985) added colour and scrolling graphics (in place of flip-screen room changes); however, Retro Gamer regarded its gameplay as comparatively dull.
 Gunfright (1986), reported as the Stampers' last game, also used Filmation II and was more robust than its predecessor.
 Pentagram (1986) returned to flip-screen rooms and its action-based gameplay included shooting enemies.
 It sold poorly and was the last Sabreman game.
 Meanwhile, the Stamper brothers sought to enter the burgeoning console industry.
 They sold Ultimate to U.S. Gold in the mid-1980s and established Rare to develop Nintendo console games.
 While Ultimate's last two isometric games were of lesser quality, consumer interest in the genre endured.

 The isometric, flip-screen trend continued in Britain for several years.
 Apart from Fairlight, Sweevo's World and Get Dexter, other isometric flip-screen games included Jon Ritman's Knight Lore-inspired Batman (1986), Head over Heels (1987), The Last Ninja (1987), La Abadía del Crimen (1987), Cadaver (1990), and console games Solstice (1990) and Landstalker (1992).
 As players grew tired of the genre's similar reiterations, Ritman's games, in particular, brought new ideas.
 Sandy White, who developed the pre-Knight Lore isometric game Ant Attack, was impressed by Ultimate's in-game "balance" and gutsy design decisions.
 The developer of The Great Escape, another isometric game, considered Knight Lore to be more "a rival title than an inspiration", but it still spurred him to spend nine months making Where Time Stood Still.
 Retro Gamer wrote that Knight Lore's influence persisted 30 years later through titles such as Populous (1989), Syndicate (1993), UFO: Enemy Unknown (1994), and Civilization II (1996).
 The style also spread to computer role-playing games like Baldur's Gate, Planescape: Torment, Diablo, and Fallout.
 Though GamesRadar's Matt Cundy reported in 2009 that isometric perspective was no longer as prominent a topic in game design, in 2014, Chris Scullion of Vice traced Knight Lore's isometric influence to The Sims 4 (2014) and Diablo III (2012).

-Knight Lore was included in multiple lists of top Spectrum games and even top games for any platform.
+Knight Lore was included in multiple lists of top Spectrum games and top games for any platform.
 It inspired two fangames: a 1999 sequel and a 2010 3D remake, which was in development for four years.